anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 instructs RDAP servers to ignore unknown query parameters and instructs clients not to transform the URL of a redirect.

-Therefore, query parameters denoting RDAP extensions will not survive redirects.
+Therefore, query parameters denoting RDAP extensions should not survive redirects in RDAP.
 This can be readily observed in currently deployed RDAP servers:

 ```